Lampent/http-responsive-pull/README.md

 Rxjs version 6.3.3

 # Description
-simple use case of Rxjs switchMap to manage HTTP request based on interval and manual trigger.
+simple use case of Rxjs switchMap to manage HTTP request in src/app/http-responsive-pull.component.ts based on interval and manual trigger.

 ## Development server